nunerajender/character/doc/namespaces.md

 ### Templates

-Each namespace has each own templates.
+Each namespace has its own templates.
 They must live under `character/#{name of your namespace}` folder.
 E.g. under `character/admin` & `character/producers` for configuration from "Configuration" section.